TheIoTLearningInitiative/InternetOfThingsCommunications/documentation/MqttLaboratory.md

   }
   Serial.println();

-  // Switch on the LED if an 1 was received as first character if ((char)payload[0] == '1') {
+  if ((char)payload[0] == '1') {
-    digitalWrite(BUILTIN_LED, LOW);   // Turn the LED on (Note that LOW is the voltage level
+    digitalWrite(BUILTIN_LED, LOW);   // Turn the LED on (Note that LOW is the voltage level } else {
-    // but actually the LED is on; this is because
-    // it is acive low on the ESP-01)
-  } else {
     digitalWrite(BUILTIN_LED, HIGH);  // Turn the LED off by making the voltage HIGH }